jonathanswagner/BT5153/README.md

 The random guess model is a random binomial distribution with the probability distribution obtained from the training data.
 Roughly 30% of the training data outcomes is a 1, hence this is the probability used for the random classifier as well.

+The final model selection was not based on any model result such as accuracy, f1-score or precision but rather the direct applicaton on the business use case

+The business use case is to maximize ad returns as much as possible which means, false positives for class 1 need to be minimized and true positives maximized as much as possible.
+The model that is able to do so, will generate the highest profit in excess of the random guess model.

+From the results of cost_function() it can be seen that the second version of the LGBMClassifier was able to generate the highest excess profit using a classification threshold of 0.45.
+The excess profit on the training dataset is 5.82% per ad slot while the excess profit accounts to 2.88% on the test set previously created.

+With an average cost of one ad slot of US$70.000, this accounts for roughly US$2.100 per ad slot that the company could be generating in additional profit and therefore increase the advertisement ROI above 0%